-27.1 All staff will be aware of the indicators that may signal a pupil is at risk of or involved with serious violent crime.
+- 27.1 All staff will be aware of the indicators that may signal a pupil is at risk of or involved with serious violent crime.
 Staff will make the DSL aware of any pupils for whom they have concerns because of increased absence, new friendships, especially that with much older individuals or groups, a decline in performance, signs of self-harm or changes to wellbeing, signs of assaults or unexplained injuries.
-Unexplained gifts or new possessions might also be an indication that pupils have been involved with criminal activity.

-27.2 County lines criminal activity refers to drug networks or gang grooming and exploiting children to carry drugs and money from urban areas to suburban areas, rural areas and market and seaside towns.
-All staff understand that they must remain open to the possibility that this could be happening here.

-27.3 Staff members who suspect a pupil may be vulnerable to or involved in serious crime including county lines, will immediately report all concerns to the DSL.
-A safeguarding referral will be considered alongside the availability of local help and support for victims of child criminal exploitation and county lines exploitation.

-27.4 The DSL will consider referral to the National Referral Mechanism on a case-by-case basis.
+Unexplained gifts or new possessions might also be an indication that pupils have been involved with criminal activity. - 27.2 County lines criminal activity refers to drug networks or gang grooming and exploiting children to carry drugs and money from urban areas to suburban areas, rural areas and market and seaside towns.
+All staff understand that they must remain open to the possibility that this could be happening here. - 27.3 Staff members who suspect a pupil may be vulnerable to or involved in serious crime including county lines, will immediately report all concerns to the DSL.
+A safeguarding referral will be considered alongside the availability of local help and support for victims of child criminal exploitation and county lines exploitation. - 27.4 The DSL will consider referral to the National Referral Mechanism on a case-by-case basis. - 27.5 The school will be aware that the Police, Crime, Sentencing and Courts Act will introduce a new duty in early 2023 on a range of specified authorities, such as the police, to share data and information, and put plans in place to prevent and reduce serious violence within their local communities.
+Schools will be under a separate duty to cooperate with core duty holders when asked the school will ensure arrangements are in place to do so.